Last Rites

 consolation and spiritual benefit to the faithful.
 They constitute one

-of the Church’s most special gifts to remove “the sting of death” and
+of the Church’s most special gifts to confort those who are ill, or

-gracefully assist an individual preparing for that last step into
+preparing for that last step into eternity.

 Last Rites